 Step into this 'olde worlde' cottage and you will be welcomed with many original features including brick floors, exposed walls and quirky beams (some low).
-The large sitting-room with snug has a brick fireplace complete with wood-burner; perfect for those chilly winter evenings and enough room for entertaining.
+The large sitting-room with snug has a brick fireplace complete with wood-burner effect electric stove; perfect for those chilly winter evenings and enough room for entertaining.

 The farmhouse kitchen is fully equipped and has enough seating for six guests.
 There is a stable-door through which you can sometimes see the neighbouring ponies grazing in the paddock during the summer months.